 Sanders' commitment to advancing knowledge within the power industry is further evidenced by her participation in the University of Wisconsin’s Communications for Power System Protection, Automation, and Smart Grid Technology courses.
 She also has played key roles in planning the Georgia Tech Protective Relaying Conference and Texas A&M University’s Conference for Protective Relay Engineers.
 Miriam, a registered Professional Engineer in North Carolina and Florida, joined SEL University in 2013.
 She previously worked with Quanta Technology, Pulsar Technologies, ABB Power T&D, Booth & Associates, and Westinghouse Electric.

 Sanders shared her experience and excitement for her field with T&D World:

-Q: How does your experience help you in teaching and developing courses at SEL University?
+Q: How does your past experience help you in teaching SEL courses?

-Q: When and why did you decide to go into power system protection?
+Q: Why did you decide to go into your power systems engineering?

-Q: What's the best thing about your job?
+Q: Best thing about your job right now?